-Your combined maximum out-of-pocket amount is \$10,000.
-This is the most you pay during the calendar year for covered Medicare Part A and Part B services received from both in-network and out-of-network providers.
-The amounts you pay for copays, and coinsurance for covered services count toward this combined maximum out-of-pocket amount.
-(The amounts you pay for your plan premiums and for your Part D prescription drugs do not count toward your combined maximum out-of-pocket amount.
-In addition, amounts you pay for some services do not count toward your combined maximum out-of-pocket amount.
+As a member of our plan, the most you will have to pay out-of-pocket for in-network covered Part A and Part B services in 2021 is \$6,700.
+The amounts you pay for copays, and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
+(The amounts you pay for your plan premiums and for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
+In addition, amounts you pay for some services do not count toward your maximum out-of-pocket amount.
 These services are marked in bold in the Medical Benefits Chart.)
-If you have paid \$10,000 for covered services, you will have 100% coverage and will not have any out-of-pocket costs for the rest of the year for covered Part A and Part B services.
+If you reach the maximum out-of-pocket amount of \$6,700, you will not have to pay any out-of-pocket costs for the rest of the year for in-network covered Part A and Part B services.
 However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).